-Psychological syndromes have been described in different cultures that are unleashed by unexpected events constituting threats to the physical or psychological integrity of a person (Simmons and Hughes 1985).
-A notable example for its frequency and characteristics is susto (fright sickness causing soul loss), present in almost all of Latin America (APA 2000).
-In the largest anthropological work published on susto to date and conducted in communities of southern Mexico (Chiapas, Oaxaca), a total of 47 cases diagnosed by traditional healers were studied with quantitative and qualitative methodologies, and followed over various years (Rubel et al. 1984).
-Causes of onset are triggering events such as a fire in which the house and all belongings are burned leaving the family unprotected, a child who is attacked by a dog, and a woman who falls from a tree and is carried away by a strong current.
+Susto as a paradigm of "pure" trauma.
+Syndromes have been described in different cultures that are unleashed by unexpected events constituting threats to the physical or psychological integrity of a person (Simmons & Hughes, 1985).
+A notable example for its frequency and characteristics is susto (fright sickness causing soul loss), present in almost all of Latin America (APA, 2000).
+In psychiatric antropology work on susto most widely published to date and conducted in communities of southern Mexico (Chiapas, Oaxaca), a total of 47 cases diagnosed by traditional healers were studied with quantitative and qualitative methodologies, and followed over various years (Rubel, O'Nell, & Collado, 1984).
+Causes of onset are triggering events such as a fire in which the house and clothes are burned leaving the family unprotected, a child who is attacked by a dog, and a woman who falls from a tree and is carried away by a strong current.
 The appearance of susto symptoms (e.g., tiredness, lack of spirits, major depression, and loss of appetite, weight, and energy) can occur hardly hours after the triggering event to a few years later.
 In more than half of all cases, susto leads to isolation (especially of adults), detachment of trust-based ties with others, fear, and insecurity.
 The cure involves a complex healing process to extract the illness or make the lost soul return, and above all, to rebalance personal spaces in line with a typical mapuche healer's duties (e.g., family relationship issues, feelings of inability to confront daily suffering, lack of community support, or violation of norms in regard to relations with the land).